crsmith01/mvc-tech-blog/README.md

 ![Heroku Link](_____________)

 ## Usage
+To start enter: npm start
 To seed data, enter: node seeds/seed
-To start enter: node server

 ## Contact
 If you have any questions about the repo, contact me at [crsmith01](https://github.com/crsmith01).